sx-bet/sx-bet-api-docs/source/includes/_trades.md

         "fillHash": "0xc0240cf27c111d843bc4cf2de0521ab097223de933125857343e7a6fba469172",
         "tradeStatus": "SUCCESS",
         "valid": true,
-        "affiliate": "0xBAbe136fcA601Cab2CfFFbc5512DDfF20fe33d2B",
         "outcome": 1,
         "settleDate": "2020-12-11T22:02:19.484Z"
       }
-    ]
+    ],
+    "nextKey": "60e4b70dc476a37a5b1b15ae",
+    "pageSize": 4
   }
 }
 ```

 This endpoint retrieves past trades on the exchange split up by order.
+This is a paginated endpoint.
 For example, if a trade fills more than one order at once, it will show up as two entries for the bettor.
+It is returned

 ### HTTP Request